 In FM+, this leads to another throne room band-aid scene.
 For those not keeping track at home, only Xemnas, Xigbar, Saïx and Luxord are left of the original Organization XIII.
-They chat about Axel’s death, loosely implying they were trying to kill Axel with the Dusks rather than trying to defend the portal, or at least that’s my best guess.
+They chat about Axel’s death, loosely implying they were trying to kill Axel with the Dusks rather than trying to defend the portal, or at least that’s my interpretation.

 Xigbar and Luxord hold an existential debate whether or not Axel “existed” enough to benefit from a heroic sacrifice.
 In my opinion, Xigbar’s lines here sound out of character, but luckily for English speakers, James Patrick Stuart was recording this ten years after the fact and also recognized that the lines were out of character, so like Quinton Flynn, he also decides to sell the lines as jokes!
 Saïx argues that the whole debate is missing the point that Axel wasn’t heroic in the first place.
 “He won nothing and is nothing.”
 Yikes, these Saix lines are harsh from the perspective of Days.
 And I bet that perspective was in Nomura’s mind when he wrote FM+!

 Xemnas has another angle: he wonders if maybe Axel’s sacrifice will finally bring Roxas back to the surface…